From commencing its business as an online marketplace for books to being the world’s largest online revenue company, Amazon has come a long way.

 We will understand Amazon India’s marketing strategy one by one in the coming sections.
 Let’s start by knowing how it implements its social media marketing strategies.

 Amazon’s Social Media Marketing Strategy

-Amazon promotes its products on social media, successfully tapping into the social networks’ audience and linking them back to their product pages for the sale.
+Amazon promotes its products on social media, successfully tapping into the social networks’ audience and linking them back to their product pages for sale.

 In today’s times, everyone is on social media.
 To engage with its audience better it has partnered with several micro and macro-influencers of the country as well.